Shengwei-Peng/House-Price-Prediction/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following organizations for providing the data and organizing the YongFeng AI GO Competition:
+We would like to express our gratitude to the following organizations for providing the data:

-### Organizer: SinoPac Holdings
+### SinoPac Holdings
-Thank you to SinoPac Holdings for providing the valuable data and hosting this competition.

-### Co-organizer: Trend Micro
+### Trend Micro
-Thank you to Trend Micro for their support and collaboration in making this competition possible.

-Your efforts and contributions are greatly appreciated.